erajasekar/erajasekar.github.io/_posts/2017-10-27-how-to-setup-subdomain-for-aws-api-gateway.md

 > unsupported protocol.
 > ERR_SSL_VERSION_OR_CIPHER_MISMATCH

-This is misleading, but the real reason is the auto created cloud distribution had  wrong have value for alternate domain name since I used root domain name instead of subdomain name.
+The error is misleading, but the real reason is the auto created cloud distribution had  wrong value for alternate domain name since I used root domain name instead of subdomain name.

 ### Base path mapping is required custom domain setup.